Morris County, New Jersey: Former commissioners

-Surrogate Heather Darling (R, Roxbury, 2024).
+Surrogate Heather Darling (R, Roxbury, 2029).

-The County Prosecutor is Robert J. Carroll of Roseland, who was sworn into the position in October 2020 following the retirement of Frederic M. Knapp.
+The County Prosecutor is Robert J. Carroll, who was sworn into the position in October 2020 following the retirement of Frederic M. Knapp.
 Morris County is a part of Vicinage 10 of the New Jersey Superior Court (along with Sussex County), which is seated at the Morris County Courthouse in Morristown; the Assignment Judge for Vicinage 10 is Stuart A. Minkowitz.
 Law enforcement at the county level is the Morris County Sheriff's Office.
-The Morris County Park Police was disbanded and merged with the Sheriff's Office on January 1, 2022.
+The Morris County Park Police was disbanded and merged into the Sheriff's Office on January 1, 2022.
 The County law enforcement organization includes the Morris County Prosecutor's Office.

 Federal representatives

 The 7th and 11th Congressional Districts cover the county.

 State representatives

-The 39 municipalities of Morris County are represented by six separate legislative districts.
+The 39 municipalities of Morris County are represented by four legislative districts.

+Other

+The Morris Automated Information Network, which supplies Internet service to area libraries, turned down $10,000 per year in federal funding, starting in 2004.
+Acceptance of the grants would have required the network to install anti-porn content filters to comply with the Children's Internet Protection Act.
+As these filters excluded legitimate information—such as pages with the word "breast" in online searches regarding "breast cancer"—the network declined to accept these grants.

+Another organization having the power to affect the county budget without county governmental control is the Morris County Board of Taxation, (also called the Morris County Tax Board). "[T]he freeholders, and county government in general, do not have control over tax board spending. ...
+[T]he tax board is an entity of state government, even though it submits expense vouchers to county government."

 Politics

 Though New Jersey is mainly a Democratic state, Morris County has generally leaned towards the Republican Party.
-The GOP has carried the county in all but three presidential elections since 1896: in 1912, 1964, and 2020.
-Republicans hold every countywide elected office and the majority of the county's seats in the state legislature.
+The GOP has carried the county in all but three presidential elections starting in 1896: in 1912, 1964, and 2020.

+Republicans hold every countywide elected office and all of the county's seats in the state legislature.
 The last Democrat to win a county office was Commissioner Douglas Romaine in 1973.
+Cory Booker in 2020 became the first Democrat to win the county in a Senate election since Bill Bradley in 1984.

+In 2024, Donald Trump flipped the county back to the Republican presidential column, and Republican Curtis Bashaw carried the county against Andy Kim in the concurrent Senate election.
+In the 2025 New Jersey gubernatorial election, Democrat Mikie Sherrill won the county, for the first time since 1973.

 As of October 1, 2021, there were a total of 397,571 registered voters in Morris County, of whom 136,127 (34.2%) were registered as Republicans, 117,323 (29.5%) were registered as Democrats and 140,145 (35.3%) were registered as unaffiliated.
 There were 3,976 voters (1.0%) registered to other parties.

-In the 2008 election, Democrat Barack Obama came within 9 points of winning the county.
-In the 2012 election, Democrat Barack Obama lost the county by 10.8%.
-In 2016, Hillary Clinton came closer than any Democrat to carry the county since Lyndon Johnson's win in 1964, finishing just 4.2 percent behind Donald Trump despite the rightward shift in the nation in this election.
-In 2020, Joe Biden accomplished that feat, carrying Morris County by 4.2 percent, and at the same time, Cory Booker became the first Democrat to win Morris County in a Senate election since Bill Bradley in 1984.